UBC-MDS/gradecalculatorpy/README.md

 # gradecalculatorpy

-This python package can primarily calculate grades for a course along with the capabilities to allow user customize their own course information with self-defined course component names, update grades for different course components, and even understand how well the Final exam has to be to pass the course or achieve a certain level of grade in this course.
+This python package can primarily calculate grades for a course along with the capabilities to allow users to customize their own course information with self-defined course component names, update grades for different course components, and even understand how well the final exam needs to be to pass the course or achieve a certain level of grade in this course.

 ## Functions

 This package contains the following functions:

-- `construct_course`: <br>Allow user to input course components' information (component name and corresponding weight) one by one.<br>Course component names accept any user self-defined course component name(s).<br>Save the course information as a .csv file to the specified file path.
+- `construct_course`: <br>Allow users to input course component information (component name and corresponding weight) one by one.<br>Save the course information as a .csv file to the specified file path.<br>Note: any user self-defined course component name(s) can be accepted.

-- `update_grades`: <br>By loading a certain saved course information .csv file, allow user to update course component grade(s) <br> Then save the updated course information as a new .csv file to the specified file path.
+- `update_grades`: <br>Allow users to update course component grade(s) by loading a certain saved course information .csv file.<br> Then save the updated course information as a new .csv file to the specified file path.

-- `predict_final`: <br>Before the Final exam (for the scenario only the Final grade is missing), based on the provided other course component information, calculate how well the Final exam has to be in order to pass the course or achieve a certain level of grade in this course.
+- `predict_final`: <br>Calculate how well the Final exam has to be in order to pass the course or achieve a certain level of grade in this course <br>just before the final exam (for the scenario only when the final grade is missing), based on the provided other course component information.

 ## Suitability within Python Ecosystem

-This course grade calculator is unique as it provide an interactive way for user to input the course component information and update information as needed.
-With the `predict_final` function available, user can understand how well the Final exam has to be in order to pass the course or achieve a certain level of grade in this course, then adjust their Final review plan based on our calculation, to meet user's course expectation.
+This course grade calculator is unique as it provides an interactive way for users to input the course component information and update information as needed.
+With the `predict_final` function available, users can understand how well the final exam has to be in order to pass the course or achieve a certain level of grade in this course, then adjust their final review plans based on our calculation, to meet the course expectation.

-The package `predict_final` function does not take any users' previous study or course information into account to calculation of the desired Final performance, only based on the current course component information inputted/updated.
+The package `predict_final` function does not take any users' previous study or course information into account to calculation of the desired final performance, only based on the current course component information inputted/updated.

 There are other course grade calculators in the Python ecosystem.
 Some of the examples can be found [here](https://pypi.org/project/grade/) and [here](https://pypi.org/project/grade-tracker/).
 While other packages focus on auto-grading without user interaction and they do not provide similar functions like `predict_final` function in this package.